Write a comment

 Action regarding the Polk County Community Development Block Grant for the Dallardsville-Segno Water Improvement Project will be considered, specifically, a resolution adopting civil rights plans and policies, a resolution authorizing signatories and a presentation on Section 3, as required by the Texas Department of Agriculture.

 A request from Polk County Sheriff Byron Lyons for agreement and conditions of employment for new cadets of the Polk County Sheriff’s Office enrolled in a basic police academy, to be funded by the sheriff’s personnel budget, will be considered for approval.

 The Court is slated to receive nuisance abatement hearing determinations for Cause Nos.
 A00540 and A00535 and consider orders to abate the nuisances.

 An order authorizing the sale of fireworks during the San Jacinto Day period of April 16 through midnight April 21 will be considered for approval.

 Action related to the county homestead exemption will be discussed and considered.

-FY2022 budget revisions and amendments, as presented by the county auditor’s office, were approved.
+Fiscal year 2023 budget revisions and amendments, as presented by the county auditor’s office, will be considered for approval.

 Items on the consent agenda include: